How can I delay my period?

 There are times when it can be inconvenient to have your period, for example during a holiday, an exam or a special occasion such as a wedding.
 There are two main ways to delay your period during such times, depending on whether or not you are already taking the contraceptive pill.

-To delay your period, you can use a medicine called Norethisterone for up to 17 days' delay.
+To delay your period, you can use a medicine called Norethisterone.
+It can delay your period for up to 17 days.

 Norethisterone is a prescription-only medicine.
-Your GP can prescribe it for you, or you can order it through our online service if you want to save the hassle of booking an appointment and going to the clinic.
+Your GP can prescribe it for you, or you can order it through our online service.
+Our service saves you the hassle of booking an appointment and going to the clinic.

-Norethisterone is not a contraceptive, and cannot be used to prevent pregnancy.
+Norethisterone is not a contraceptive.
+It cannot be used to prevent pregnancy.